Angelika Albani

 Job experience

-I learnt the trade as project manager and technical translator when I joined an Erlangen-based translation agency in September 1999, followed by a position in an engineering office that specialized as translation provider for the process & automation industry.
+I got the job, learnt the trade as project manager and technical translator and the rest is history...
+This job was followed by a position in an engineering office that specialized as translation provider for the process & automation industry.
 Thus, I acquired lots of field experience before I went freelance in spring 2004.
 Since then, I have translated content from the fields of electrical engineering, plant engineering and medical technology, both into English and into German.
 As I have always been keen to continuously expand my knowledge in the text types and subject areas I translated, my expertise in legal translation grew accordingly and now also comprises real-estate purchase contracts, delivery and maintenance agreements, articles of incorporation and by-laws as well as general business terms and conditions and interpretation services during notarizations.
 Besides purely technical descriptions or online help texts for electrical planning software, I have also translated training material for electrical designers, sales presentations, magazine articles and manuals for a global player's Technical Marketing Department that featured highly specialized technical topics from the world of electrical engineering.

 After another professional way station as salaried terminologist during the COVID period, I decided in 2022 to return to a strictly project-related work and focus more on translating and interpreting again.